 Are you ready to blast off with Jetpack?
 Great!
-This document outlines what you’ll need to get started and connect your site.
+This document outlines what you’ll need to get started and connect your website.

 What do I need to run Jetpack on my site?